GaryMcHugh/Neo4j-Database-Project-3rd-Year/README.md

 The goal of this project is to create an efficient way for users to get various statistics about candidates, constituencies and political parties using a graph database.

 ## Database
+Note: Candidates, parties and constituencies are represented as nodes with a relationship between the candidate, their party and their constituency
+Each candidate has a relationship with their party and a relationship with the constituency that they ran in.

 I decided that I would represent the following in my database:
 + Constituencies
 + Political parties